tomwayson/dev-summit-2017-front-end-testing/outline.md

 	- Aligning dev and qa testing philosophies.
 Need for speed vs. test it all.
 Should always be a collaboration and negotiation to strike a healthy balance.
 	- Who writes what?
 		- Feature engineer will often use Unit tests; These live with code and are a powerful development tool to test designs; They're inexpensive, fast and isolated.
 Can be run locally and as often as needed.
 		- Quality engineer will often use UI tests; These can be written outside of the application being tested.
-Tend to be thorough, long running, and test the full application stack.
+Tend to be thorough, long running, and test the full application stack via the browser.
 	- Value of automated tests?
 		Built-in insurance against regressions, can commit acceptance criteria to code.
 	- Where to invest?